microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.MatMulNBits"></a><a name="com.microsoft.matmulnbits">**com.microsoft.MatMulNBits**</a>

-  MatMul with weight quantized with N bits(e.g., 2, 3, 4, 5, 6, 7).It does Matrix Multiplication like MatMul (https://github.com/onnx/onnx/blob/main/docs/Operators.md#matmul) with differences:
+  MatMulNBits is a MatMul with weight quantized with N bits(e.g., 2, 3, 4, 5, 6, 7).It does Matrix Multiplication like MatMul (https://github.com/onnx/onnx/blob/main/docs/Operators.md#matmul) with differences:
     1. Input B is a 2D constant Matrix.
 Its input feature count and output feature count are specified by attribute 'K' and 'N'.
     2. Input B is quantized with x bits which is specified by attribute 'bits'.
 It is quantized blockwisely along dimension 0 (e.g. column) with block size specified by attribute block_size.
        And block_size is not an arbitrary number and must be a power of 2 and not smaller than 16, like 16, 32, 64, 128,..